Newark, California: History

 Newark was named after Newark Castle, Port Glasgow, in Scotland by J. Barr Robertson.

 Before it was settled by Europeans, Newark was home to the Ohlone Native American Peoples.
 The first European settlement in the area was by the Spanish missionaries of Mission San José, whose territory covered much of the present-day cities of Newark, Fremont, and Union City.
 In 1878 land belonging to Washington Township of Alameda County was purchased by The Pacific Land Investment Company and subdivided to form the town of Newark.

-Newark was incorporated in September 1955.
+In the early 1950s, the amalgamation of towns was increasing in Alameda County.
+In 1953, residents in the towns surrounding Newark were concerned about being annexed into the nearby city of Hayward, and began plans to incorporate as a single city, eventually becoming Fremont.
+Driven by their own concerns of being forced to amalgamate into this new city and the resulting changes in zoning, Newark was incorporated in September 1955, before the incorporation of Fremont was completed.

 Demographics

-2010

-The 2010 United States Census reported that Newark had a population of 42,574.
+The 2020 United States census reported that Newark had a population of 47,529.
 The population density was 3,414.7 PD/sqmi.
-The racial makeup of Newark was 17,567 (41.3%) White, 2,002 (4.7%) Black, 279 (0.7%) Native American, 11,571 (27.2%) Asian, 621 (1.5%) Pacific Islander, 7,735 (18.2%) from other races, and 2,799 (6.6%) from two or more races.
-Hispanic or Latino of any race were 14,994 persons (35.2%).
+The racial makeup of Newark was 22.6% White, 3.3% African American, 1.2% Native American, 41.7% Asian, 1.5% Pacific Islander, 17.5% from other races, and 12.2% from two or more races.
+Hispanic or Latino of any race were 30.2% of the population.

-The Census reported that 42,428 people (99.7% of the population) lived in households, 145 (0.3%) lived in non-institutionalized group quarters, and 0 (0%) were institutionalized.
+The Census reported that 99.4% of the population lived in households, 0.6% lived in non-institutionalized group quarters, and 0.0% were institutionalized.

-There were 12,972 households, out of which 5,643 (43.5%) had children under the age of 18 living in them, 7,832 (60.4%) were opposite-sex married couples living together, 1,716 (13.2%) had a female householder with no husband present, 786 (6.1%) had a male householder with no wife present.
-There were 659 (5.1%) unmarried opposite-sex partnerships, and 93 (0.7%) same-sex married couples or partnerships.
-1,942 households (15.0%) were made up of individuals, and 705 (5.4%) had someone living alone who was 65 years of age or older.
-The average household size was 3.27.
-There were 10,334 families (79.7% of all households); the average family size was 3.60.

-The age distribution of the population shows 10,799 people (25.4%) under the age of 18, 3,824 people (9.0%) aged 18 to 24, 12,697 people (29.8%) aged 25 to 44, 10,727 people (25.2%) aged 45 to 64, and 4,526 people (10.6%) who were 65 years of age or older.
-The median age was 35.4 years.
-For every 100 females, there were 99.3 males.
-For every 100 females age 18 and over, there were 96.8 males.